arivera12/BlazorDownloadFile/README.md

 ## Zero (0) Javascript Library Dependency

-Since version 1.0.6 the js library has been removed and integrated inside the library making BlazorDownloadFile free of any js library dependency.
+Since version 1.0.6 the JavaScript library have been removed as a dependency and have been integrated.

 ## Usage